 You can buy any edible food except hot foods prepared for eating immediately.
+You cannot use SNAP in restaurants.
 You can also buy seeds and plants to grow food.
 You cannot buy non-food items such as alcohol, pet food, vitamins, or grooming products.
 106 C.M.R. § 360.100.
 You do not need to have a stove or other cooking facilities to get SNAP benefits.

-You may be able to use your SNAP benefits to make a voluntary payment for prepared meals at certain locations like DV and homeless shelters, congregate meal sites for elders or delivered by Meals on Wheels.
-It depends on whether the agency serving the meals is an approved EBT vendor.
+You may be able to use your SNAP benefits to make a voluntary payment for prepared meals at certain locations like domestic violence shelters and homeless shelters, congregate meal sites for elders or home-delivered meals for seniors.
+These donations are voluntary and may depends on whether the agency serving the meals is an approved EBT vendor.
 106 C.M.R. § 360.120.
-You cannot use SNAP at restaurants.

 - While you cannot use SNAP for vitamins or medications, if you are elderly or disabled, be sure to tell DTA about any money you spend on vitamins and other health care expenses.
 You can claim these as a deduction to boost your SNAP benefit.
-See What medical expenses can I claim if I am elderly (60+) or disabled?
+See What medical expenses can I claim if I am elderly (60+) or disabled?.

-Produced by Patricia Baker, Laura Gallant, Deborah Harris, Rochelle Hahn and Victoria Negus, Massachusetts Law Reform Institute Last updated January 2013
+Produced by Patricia Baker, Victoria Negus, Laura Gallant, Deborah Harris and Rochelle Hahn, Massachusetts Law Reform Institute Last updated January 2014